oyve/bme680-signalk-ws/README.md

 Now everything should be setup.

 Run the script as normal `node index.js`, or with logging output: `node index.js log`

+If you use a SSH connection, like Putty, run the script as following, to allow it run in the background:

+`nohup node index.js &`
+`exit` (close terminal window)

 ## Contribute
 Feel free to contribute by creating a *Pull Request*